-Are you having trouble with Jetpack or one of its components?
-If so, here are a few key steps that can help you solve the problem.
+Having trouble with Jetpack or one of its features?
+If so, here are a few key steps that can help you solve the problem:

 - Check if the error you received is listed on this page.
-If it is, you can follow the instructions there to solve the issue.
+If it is, follow the instructions there to fix the issue.

-- Disable all other plugins, then try connecting or using Jetpack.
-If Jetpack starts connecting or working properly, turn your plugins back on one-by-one until you start seeing the error again.
-Then note the plugin that caused this error and get in touch with us.
-Sometimes Jetpack and other plugins are incompatible; just let us know and we’ll see what we can do.
+- Disable all of your other plugins, then try to connect or use Jetpack.
+If Jetpack then works properly, activate your other plugins again one by one until you see the problem again, then note the plugin that caused the issue and get in touch with us.
+Sometimes Jetpack and other plugins aren’t compatible.
+Let us know and we’ll point you in the right direction.

-- If you are having a display issue, or the plugin step above doesn’t help, try activating Twenty Fifteen or Twenty Sixteen (one of the default WordPress themes) as your theme.
-Then try again.
-If your action starts working, something in your theme is likely broken and you should get in touch with your theme’s author.
-Be sure to let them know the troubleshooting steps that you have tried.
+- If you have a display issue, or the plugin troubleshooting above doesn’t help, install and activate one of the default WordPress themes (such as Twenty Twenty), then try again.
+If Jetpack features start working normally, then it means that something in your other theme is likely broken or incompatible, and you should get in touch with that theme’s authors.
+Be sure to let them know the troubleshooting steps that you’ve already tried.

-- Check your XMLRPC file.
-You can do this by going to your web site URL and adding “/xmlrpc.php” to the end (without the quotes).
-When it loads in your browser, you should see “XML-RPC server accepts POST requests only.” on a line by itself.
+/xmlrpc.phpto the end of the address.
+When it loads in your browser, you should see “XML-RPC server accepts POST requests only” on a line by itself.

-- If you see this message, but it is not on a line by itself, a theme or plugin is displaying extra characters when it shouldn’t.
-See points 2 and 3 above for debugging steps.
+- If you see this message, but it is not on a line by itself, a theme or plugin may be displaying extra characters when it shouldn’t.
+See points 2 and 3 above for troubleshooting steps.

 - Check the Known Issues list and make sure you aren’t using a plugin or theme listed there.

 - If you were using Development Mode, check your wp-config.php file and make sure that